i Nature of the insurance and reinsurance market

 Agencies operate on behalf of insurers, on the basis of a contractual relationship between them and the insurance company.

-Agencies also need to be incorporated as joint stock or limited liability companies and obtain the approval of the Undersecretariat, and shall be registered on the Agency Registry indicating whether or not the agencies are granted power to conclude contracts and collect premiums.
+Agencies can be a real person or a legal entity.
+The headquarters of legal entity agencies should be located in Turkey.
+Legal entity agencies also need to be incorporated as joint-stock or limited liability companies and obtain the approval of IRSA, and shall be registered on the Agency Registry indicating whether or not the agencies are granted power to conclude contracts and collect premiums.
 The approval shall be then promulgated by the Turkish Union of Chambers and Commodity Exchanges.

 In April 2013, insurance agencies were prohibited from engaging in business other than agency work in the insurance sector.

 Apart from the disclosure duties regarding the conclusion of the contract (as set forth in subsection ii, 'Risk'), the TCC provides for the duty of immediate notification of the increase of the risk during the term of the contract and provides that the insured and the policyholder must refrain from acts that would increase the amount of insurance indemnity by way of aggravating the risk or current conditions.
 When the increase has been learned subsequently, the policyholder must notify the insurer within 10 days of learning at the latest.

 The insurer has the right to terminate the policy or request premium difference within one month of becoming aware of the increase in the risk.
 When the non-disclosure was wilful, the insurer will keep the paid premium.
 When payment of the premium difference has not been accepted within 10 days, the policy will be deemed terminated.